How To Know If Your Vitamins Are Expired + Tips For Making Them Last

 How they're stored.

-In general, it's recommended to store vitamins in a cool, dark place.
+It's best to store vitamins in a cool, dark place.
 "Keeping them away from light, humidity, and heat (don't leave them in a hot car) will extend their shelf life and ensure that they don't degrade faster than the package labeling," Lewis says.
 "Also, some probiotics and supplements (vitamin E, flaxseed) will last longer if refrigerated, so make sure you honor the requirements on their packaging."

 How to dispose of vitamins and supplements.